jimniels/blog/src/client/posts/2021-03-22-css-is-in-fact-awesome.md

 true == "true" // false
 ```

 On the surface, yes that’s odd.
-But if you look at the spec and understand the mechanisms that are at play deep in the language (coercion in this example), you’ll begin to understand how and why the spec is actually taking care of you.
+But if you look at the spec and understand the mechanisms that are at play deep in the language (coercion in this example), you’ll begin to understand how and why the spec is written the way it is.

 This is precisely what Kyle Simpson argues in his eye-opening book [_You Don’t Know JS_](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/up%20%26%20going/ch1.md):